japila-books/apache-spark-internals/docs/rdd/index.md

 res3: String = (8) Friendly name ParallelCollectionRDD[2] at parallelize at <console>:24 []
 ```

-RDDs are a container of instructions on how to materialize big (arrays of) distributed data, and how to split it into partitions so Spark (using xref:executor:Executor.adoc[executors]) can hold some of them.
+RDDs are a container of instructions on how to materialize big (arrays of) distributed data, and how to split it into partitions so Spark (using executor:Executor.md[executors]) can hold some of them.

 In general data distribution can help executing processing in parallel so a task processes a chunk of data that it could eventually keep in memory.